bpwhelan/Emby.Anime.Sync/README.md

 <h1>Ani-Sync Jellyfin Plugin</h1>

+Adapting this for Use with Emby, TOTAL WIP

 ## About

 Ani-Sync lets you synchorinze your Jellyfin Anime watch progress to popular services.
 Please [create a discussion](https://github.com/vosmiic/jellyfin-ani-sync/discussions/new/choose) for new feature ideas.